Mannequin (1987 film): Plot

 One night, Jonathan takes Emmy through the city on his motorcycle, confusing many bystanders.
-They are chased by Richards and Felix.
-Escaping Richard and Felix, Jonathan and Emmy continue their ride through the city and embrace each other on a dock.
-They then make love back in the store.
+Chased by Richard and Felix, Jonathan and Emmy escape and continue their ride through the city.
+They embrace each other on a dock and make love back in the store.
 Jonathan tells her that people need works of art and that they could bring that to the world together.
 He professes his love for Emmy before going to sleep, and Emmy professes the same for him before returning to the window.

 Richards and Felix break into Prince & Company and steal the female mannequins.
 The next morning, Jonathan confronts Wert about the theft, who makes another job offer.
 Furious over Jonathan caring so much about the mannequin he calls Emmy, Roxie storms off.
-Jonathan follows Roxie while being pursued by security guards and Felix.
+Jonathan follows Roxie as Felix pursues them.
 Roxie loads the stolen mannequins into the store's large trash compactor, then is knocked out by debris.
 As Hollywood holds the pursuers at bay with a fire hose, Jonathan jumps onto the compactor's conveyor belt to save Emmy.
-As Jonathan has proven his true love for her, Emmy comes permanently to life.
+As Jonathan has proven his true love for her, Emmy comes to life permanently.

-Felix and his fellow guards rush in, followed by Wert and Richards who demand the police arrest Jonathan.
+Felix and his fellow guards rush in, followed by Wert and Richards, who demand that the police arrest Jonathan.
 Claire arrives, revealing she has security video of Richards and Felix breaking and entering and committing theft.
 Wert fires Roxie as he is arrested and hauled away alongside Richards and Felix.
-Jonathan realizes the security footage may have shown him being romantic with a mannequin, but Claire coyly suggests he should not worry about that.
+Jonathan realizes the security footage may have shown him being romantic with a mannequin, but Claire coyly suggests he shouldn't worry about it.
 Some time later, Jonathan and Emmy are married in the store window of Prince & Company, with Claire as maid of honor and Hollywood as best man.
 Numerous pedestrians outside the store window applaud the wedding.